 The administration and faculty understand that there are exceptional circumstances in which a student may slip in academic or behavioral performance.
 Each case is considered with care and sensitivity before making specific recommendations for or against academic or behavioral probation.
 However, the school holds the position that students accepts fundamental levels of academic and personal responsibility as part of being at Westerly.

-Conditions warranting academic or behavioral probation include but are not limited to:
+Conditions warranting academic probation may include: